 Developing Outstanding Inward Investment Value Propositions: 5 Key Principles for Success...

-Perhaps the most basic challenge facing Investment Promotion Agencies is this: how to make their business location stand out from all the other locations that investing businesses could choose instead.
+Perhaps the most basic challenge facing investment promotion agencies (IPAs) is this: how to make their business location stand out from all the other locations investing businesses could choose instead.

-That's why effective location differentiation is essential, and why Value Proposition research and development should be the starting point for every Investment Promotion Agency's marketing and sales activities (and all their other activities for that matter!).
+That's why effective location differentiation is essential, and why investment value proposition research and development should be the starting point for every IPA's marketing and sales activities (and all their other activities for that matter!).

 But What Exactly is an Inward Investment Value Proposition?

-Your location's Inward Investment Value Proposition can be described as it's unique promise of value to expanding businesses.
-In the purest sense, it's a statement summarising why businesses should select your location over the competition, by demonstrating that it addresses their needs most effectively - thereby delivering more value.
+Your location's inward investment value proposition can be described as it's unique promise of value to expanding businesses.
+Essentially, it's a statement summarising why businesses should select your location over the competition, by demonstrating that it addresses their needs most effectively - thereby delivering more value.
 In practice, this statement must be supported by more in-depth location data, providing credible evidence for your claims.

 An Effective Inward Investment Value Proposition Should Identify: